yatishbalaji/moment-working-days/README.md

 3

 // Explanation
-`First it calculates days between 29-11 and 03-12.
-Then it calculates between 07-12 and today (since length is uneven), hence giving support to distributed date ranges`
+- If number of elements in input array is odd, then it will pair the last date with today
+- Eg: pair1: 29-11 and 03-12. pair2: 07-12 and 09-12 (Today's date)
+- Hence giving support to distributed date ranges
 ```

+##### Example 3
 ```
 // Input
 [